Bidet: Conventional or standalone bidet

-Add-on bidets
+Integrated bidets and add-ons

-There are bidets that are attachable to toilet bowls, saving space and obviating additional plumbing.
-A bidet may be a movable or fixed nozzle, either attached to an existing toilet on the back or side toilet rim, or replacing the toilet seat.
-In these cases, its use is restricted to cleaning the anus and genitals.
-Some bidets of this type produce a vertical water jet and others a more-or-less oblique one.
-Other bidets have one nozzle on the side rim aimed at both anal and genital areas, and other designs have two nozzles on the back rim.
-The shorter one, called the "family nozzle", is used for washing the area around the anus, and the longer one ("bidet nozzle") is designed for washing the vulva.
+There are bidets that are an integrated part of the toilet.
+Having a nozzle (fixed or movable) that is designed to spray water at the anus, and often also (separately) the genitals.
+Some have separate nozzles, for anus and genitals.
+The nozzle is typically at the back of the toilet rim.

+Attachments have also been, to provide this functionality to a toilet without integrated bidet, that either attaches to the rim, or replacing the seat, without needing to replace the whole toilet, or finding a toilet that has an integrated bidet.

-Such attachable bidets (also called "combined toilets", "bidet attachments", or "add-on bidets") are controlled either mechanically, by turning a valve, or electronically.
+These bidets (also called "Japanese toilets", "combined toilets", or in the case of add-on versions "bidet attachments" or "add-on bidets") are controlled either mechanically, by turning a valve, or electronically.
 Electronic bidets are controlled with waterproof electrical switches rather than a manual valve.
 There are models that have a heating element which blows warm air to dry the user after washing, that offer heated seats, wireless remote controls, illumination through built in night lights, or built in deodorizers and activated carbon filters to remove odours.
 Further refinements include adjustable water pressure, temperature compensation, and directional spray control.
-Where bathroom appearance is of concern, under-the-seat mounting types have become more popular.

 An add-on bidet typically connects to the existing water supply of a toilet via the addition of a threaded tee pipe adapter, and requires no soldering or other plumbing work.
 Electronic add-on bidets also require a GFCI protected grounded electrical outlet.